Denys Fisher: Spirograph

-He left Leeds University to join the family firm, Kingfisher (Lubrication) Ltd. In 1960 he left the firm to set up his own company, Denys Fisher Engineering, in Leeds.
-In 1961 the company won a contract with NATO to supply springs and precision components for its 20 mm cannon.
+With the money from the NATO contract, Fisher was able to dedicate time to what was to become the Spirograph.
 Between 1962 and 1964 he developed various drawing machines from Meccano pieces, eventually producing a prototype Spirograph.
 Patented in 16 countries, it went on sale in Schofields department store in Leeds in 1965.
 A year later, Fisher licensed Spirograph to Kenner Products in the United States.
 In 1967 Spirograph was chosen as the UK Toy of the Year.

+Stickle Bricks

+In 1969, Fisher invented and marketed Stickle Bricks.

+Other projects

 Denys Fisher Toys, which also produced other toys and board games, was sold to Palitoy in 1970 and it was subsequently bought by Hasbro.
 Through the 1980s and 1990s Fisher continued to work with Hasbro in developing new toys and refining Spirograph.

 Toys and games

 Denys Fisher Toys produced the following toys and games: